ashwinkumar12345/for-elasticsearch-docs/docs/im/policies.md

 ]
 ```

-IM checks the conditions every  execution of the policy based on the set interval.
+IM checks the conditions on every execution of the policy based on the set interval.

 ## Example policy